HillJustin/HillJustin.github.io/_posts/2022-11-20-the-madness-mixtape.md

 ---
 layout: post
-title: "the Madness Mixtape: Bebop Practices and Survival Strategies for Tantra"
+title: "the Madness Cipher: Bebop Practices and Survival Strategies for Tantra"
 abstract: This essay explodes.
 Scan it; dock her; hands up; I did it.
 I went mad, and (old self-)murder she wrote.
 date: 2022-11-20
 ---

+[Formatted PDF mixtape accessible here](/assets/pdfs/2022-11-20-madness-mixtape.pdf), but the cipher speaks differently.

 A Polyrhythmic Sense Grammar of Historical Materialism in
 	Lugones, Lorde, Sontag, Anzaldúa, Benjamin, Nancy, Bergson, and Didion